d2l-ai/d2l-vi/chapter_recommender-systems/seqrec_vn.md

 The following code creates a new dataset class named `SeqDataset`.
 In each sample, it outputs the user identity, his previous $L$ interacted items as a sequence and the next item he interacts as the target.
 The following figure demonstrates the data loading process for one user.
-Suppose that this user liked 8 movies, we organize these eight movies in chronological order.
+Suppose that this user liked 9 movies, we organize these nine movies in chronological order.
 The latest movie is left out as the test item.
-For the remaining seven movies, we can get three training samples, with each sample containing a sequence of five ($L=5$) movies and its subsequent item as the target item.
+For the remaining eight movies, we can get three training samples, with each sample containing a sequence of five ($L=5$) movies and its subsequent item as the target item.
 Negative samples are also included in the Customized dataset.
 -->